adambaskerville/adambaskerville.github.io/tabs/about.md

 # MIT License
 ---

-I am currently a quantum physicist at kvantify.
+I am currently a quantum physicist at Kvantify.
 More broadly I am a quantum chemical physicist and scientific programmer who enjoys solving complex scientific and mathematical problems using computers.

 In my spare time I enjoy powerlifting and strongman training, astrophotography, oil painting and tinkering with Raspberry Pi's.